-The adaptive capacity of the Northern region to drought has been assessed utilising the five capitals (physical, natural, financial, human and social).
+The adaptive capacity of the North West region has been assessed utilising the five capitals (physical, natural, financial, human and social).
 The methodology for this assessment is further discussed in Section 1.5 and Appendix 1.
-The five capitals have been assessed at the LGA level and are:
+The five capitals have been assessed at the LGA level and are40: